dotnet/core-setup/Documentation/design-docs/COM-activation.md

         ```
         Note this API would not be exposed outside of `System.Private.CoreLib`.
     * The loading of the assembly will take place in a new [`AssemblyLoadContext`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext?view=netcore-2.1) for dependency isolation.
+    * **Complete details on ALC semantics as they relate to class activation and lifetime are TBD**
 1) The `IClassFactory` instance will be returned to the caller of `DllGetClassObject()`.

 The `DllCanUnloadNow()` function will always return `S_FALSE` indicating the shim is never able to be unloaded.
 This matches .NET Framework semantics and can be adjusted in the future if needed.